kizu/kizu.ru/src/posts/2024-10-22-tree-counting-and-random/index.en.md

 [^selector-argument-issue]: And a CSSWG issue [“Extend `sibling-index()` and `sibling-count()` with a selector argument”](https://github.com/w3c/csswg-drafts/issues/9572) by [Oriol Brufau](https://github.com/Loirooriol). <!-- offset="2" span="3" -->

 Another missing part is the ability to count not the _siblings_, but the _children_.
-I’ll open a separate issue about that, and provide a few examples of that use case further in this article.
+I opened [a CSSWG issue about that](https://github.com/w3c/csswg-drafts/issues/11068), and provide a few examples of that use case further in this article.

 ### Random Values